 Do I have to pay for work-related items and incidents?

 Many waitstaff, chauffeurs and other tipped employees are required by their employer to pay for various items such as uniforms, cash register shortages, incorrectly ordered food, walk-outs, glass breakage fees, and other incidentals.
 However, your employer is probably violating the law if they make any deductions from your wages or tips other than deductions for taxes.
 For instance, if your employer requires you to pay for broken glasses (glass breakage fee), returned food items, uniforms, etc., then the employer is violating the federal wage laws and may owe you the full minimum wage.
 This is probably true even if your employer had you sign an agreement that they can deduct for your uniform or other items.
+The law considers this stealing tips.

 Do I have to pay credit card fees to process my tips?